 2. Independent disciplinary process

-This requires robust agreement on what is independent, because any “lost” case will see claims made that it is not.
+This requires robust agreement on what is independent, because any “lost” case will see claims made that it is not by whoever lost.

 3. Ensure transparency